-Graduates of this degree are eligible for New York State certification as guidance counselors, and are prepared to take the examination to become a national certified counselor.
+Graduates of this degree are eligible for New York State certification as guidance counselors.

 Our faculty members are leaders in the field.
 You will work closely with them to learn how to:

-- Form helping relationships with pre-K–12 children and youth, teachers, and parents, adapting your work to your students’ growth and development
+- Form helping relationships with K–12 children and youth, teachers, and parents, adapting your work to your students’ growth and development

 - Assess students in socio-historical contexts with attention to issues of power and privilege – including gender, race and ethnicity, class, and sexual orientation